ibm-cloud-docs/power-iaas/importing-boot-image.md

 - Creation time
 - Steps completed

-To view details of a boot image import job by using the CLI, use the [`ibmcloud pi image import-show`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-import-show) command.
+To view the boot image import job details by using the CLI, use the [`ibmcloud pi image import-show`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-import-show) command.

-To view the image import status by using the API, use the [Get detail of last cos-image import job](https://cloud.ibm.com/docs/apis/power-cloud#pcloud-v1-cloudinstances-cosimages-get){: external} method.
+To view the boot image import job details by using the API, use the [Get detail of last cos-image import job](https://cloud.ibm.com/docs/apis/power-cloud#pcloud-v1-cloudinstances-cosimages-get){: external} method.

 ## Downloading a boot image from Cloud Object Storage
 {: #download-boot-image-cos}

-To download your boot image after importing it, navigate to the **Resource List** in the IBM Cloud dashboard, and access your **Cloud Object Storage** workspace.
-In the bucket where your boot image is stored, select the boot image file that you want to download and select **Download objects**.
+To download the boot image after you import it, navigate to **Resource List** in the IBM Cloud dashboard, and access your **Cloud Object Storage** workspace.
+In the bucket where your boot image is stored, select the boot image file to download and select **Download objects**.
 For more information about the Cloud Object Storage CLI command, see [Download an object](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-ic-cos-cli#ic-download-object){: external}.